 What is a Pilot Car?

-A pilot car travels in front of or behind a tractor trailer carrying a wide-load.
+A pilot car travels in front of or behind a tractor trailer carrying a wide-load and is equipped with a caution light bar.
 These vehicles are sometimes referred to as flag or escort cars and are a specialized service.
 Pilot car drivers are pros that understand safety concerns of getting a wide load tractor-trailer to a particular destination.